A person cutting up a piece of freshly baked meat on a wooden cutting board.

 Might Not Be for Everyone

 While the Carnivore Diet has gained attention for its weight loss potential and other health claims, it’s important to note that it might not be suitable for everyone.
-The diet is highly restrictive, which could lead to nutrient imbalances and long-term health risks.
-Additionally, the absence of fruits, vegetables, and whole grains makes it difficult to meet all of your body’s nutritional needs.
+For one, the diet is highly restrictive, which could lead to nutrient imbalances and long-term health risks.
+Moreover, the absence of fruits, vegetables, and whole grains makes it difficult to meet all of your body’s nutritional needs.

-If you’re considering the Carnivore Diet, it’s best to consult with a healthcare provider, especially if you have existing health conditions such as heart disease or diabetes.
-For many, a balanced diet that includes a variety of plant-based and animal-based foods may be a healthier, more sustainable approach.
+Therefore, if you’re considering giving it a try, it’s best to consult with a healthcare provider, especially if you have existing health conditions such as heart disease or diabetes.
+Ultimately, for many, a balanced diet that includes a variety of plant-based and animal-based foods may be a healthier, more sustainable approach.

 References: